ayanahm/simple-csv-transformer/README.md

 ### Alternative DSL sources<a name="alternative-dsl"></a>

 Currently only DSL via XML is supported out of the box.
-Even though XML can be validated via an XSD, and mostly supported very well in Java world.
-Also would be friendly for the tools to generate it(i.e a WebPage where the tranformation files are created via a GUI), it is  not strictly necessary.
+But using XML is  not strictly necessary.
+API is working with Java object type inputs, but can be auto-generated from an XSD.
 Client could get to chose to provide an DSL provider, simply by including into the runtime.
 This can be made possible to define only a DSL dependency and ask for clients to provide runtime implementations,